4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

     state["TimeOfLastIndex"] = results.dataframe.index[-1].isoformat()
     state.push()

-This example script could go into the `run.py` file of an EngineRoom application.
+This code could go into the `run.py` file of an EngineRoom application.
 See the :ref:`simple application example<simple-application>` for details on how to set up your first EngineRoom application.

 Store secret parameters as environment variables ................................................

-Secret variables, that you do not want to expose to others, can be stored as environmental variables in EngineRoom.
-In the example script above, three parameters, i.e., the 'APP_CLIENT_ID', the 'APP_CLIENT_SECRET' and the 'APP_CONNECTION_STRING', has been retrieved from the user's environmental variables.
+Secret parameters, that you do not want to expose to others, can be stored as environmental variables in EngineRoom.
+In the example code above, three parameters, i.e., the 'APP_CLIENT_ID', the 'APP_CLIENT_SECRET' and the 'APP_CONNECTION_STRING', are retrieved from the user's environmental variables.

 .. tip::